-CAUTION-If you configure the RADIUS secret using any method other than through the management module, the secret may be transmitted over the network as clear text.
+CAUTION-If you configure the RADIUS secret using any method other than through the console port or management module, the secret may be transmitted over the network as clear text.

 3. If desired, you may change the default TCP port number used to listen to RADIUS.